 WITHDRAWAL AND REFUND POLICIES AND PROCEDURES As per the Education Amendment Act:

 i.
-If you withdraw within seven days of the start of the course: If you withdraw from the course within seven days of the start date you will receive a full refund of all course fees paid by you less a processing and administration fee of $500.00, or 10% of the course cost, whichever is the lesser amount.
+If you withdraw within nine days of the start of the course: If you withdraw from the course within nine days of the start date you will receive a full refund of all course fees paid by you less a processing and administration fee of $500.00, or 10% of the course cost, whichever is the lesser amount.

 ii.
-If you withdraw after seven days from the start of the course: No refunds are provided after the first seven days of the course.
+If you withdraw after nine days from the start of the course: No refunds are provided after the first nine days of the course.

 iii.
 Cancellation of training by Evolution: Evolution reserves the right to cancel training courses due to insufficient demand, unavailability of suitable training staff or facilities or similar major problems.
 In all cases if you are enrolled on the cancelled course you will be offered alternative training dates or a refund based on the remaining course time for which fees have been paid.

 Your Reason(s) for Withdrawing You are required to give your reason(s) for withdrawing, because, amongst other things: Government agencies require us to hold information on why a student withdraws; and Your feedback, in some cases, may help us assist future students in somewhat similar situations; and We may be able to assist you further, if required.
 Withdrawal due to Medical Reasons You will need to supply a valid medical certificate from a registered medical practitioner stating, in his or her opinion, you are no longer medically able to complete the course.
 Your medical certificate must be supplied with the withdrawal form...